-The Adviser and the Fund depend heavily upon computer systems to perform necessary business functions.
+The Adviser, the Sub-Adviser, and the Fund depend heavily upon computer systems to perform necessary business functions.
 Despite the implementation of a variety of security measures, their computer systems could be subject to cyber-attacks and unauthorized access, such as physical and electronic break-ins or unauthorized tampering.
-Like other companies, the Adviser and the Fund may experience threats to their data and systems, including malware and computer virus attacks, unauthorized access, system failures and disruptions.
-If one or more of these events occurs, it could potentially jeopardize the confidential, proprietary and other information processed and stored in, and transmitted through, the Adviser's or the Fund's computer systems and networks, or otherwise cause interruptions or malfunctions in the Adviser's or the Fund's operations, which could result in damage to the Adviser's or the Fund's reputation, financial losses, litigation, increased costs, regulatory penalties and/or customer dissatisfaction or loss.
+Like other companies, the Adviser, the Sub-Adviser, and the Fund may experience threats to their data and systems, including malware and computer virus attacks, unauthorized access, system failures and disruptions.
+If one or more of these events occurs, it could potentially jeopardize the confidential, proprietary and other information processed and stored in, and transmitted through, the Adviser's, the Sub-Adviser's, or the Fund's computer systems and networks, or otherwise cause interruptions or malfunctions in the Adviser's, the Sub-Adviser's, or the Fund's operations, which could result in damage to the Adviser's, the Sub-Adviser's, or the Fund's reputation, financial losses, litigation, increased costs, regulatory penalties and/or customer dissatisfaction or loss.